[Webinar] Build Your GenAI Stack with Confluent and AWS | Register Now

 Detecting errors and anomalies in data flow, as well as implementing effective error-handling mechanisms, is essential.
 This becomes challenging in large and intricate data flow scenarios where pinpointing the root cause of an issue can be time-consuming.

-Confluent is built around Apache Kafka, a distributed streaming platform that excels in handling high-throughput, real-time data streams.
+Apache Kafka is a distributed streaming platform that excels in handling high-throughput, real-time data streams.
 Kafka's architecture and storage mechanism allow it to scale horizontally to accommodate massive data volumes and diverse workloads.
-Kora is a cloud data service that serves up the Kafka protocol for our thousands of customers and their tens of thousands of clusters.
-With both Kafka and Kora, Confluent provides a platform that is more elastic, reliable, and performant than other streaming platforms.
+With Kora, we’ve fully reinvented Kafka for the cloud to provide a fully managed platform that is more elastic, reliable, and performant than other Kafka services or self-managed data streaming platforms.

 Confluent employs data partitioning and parallel processing techniques, allowing data to be split into multiple partitions and processed concurrently.
 This design promotes efficient utilization of resources and ensures low-latency data flow, crucial for real-time processing.